godotengine/godot-docs/getting_started/introduction/introduction_to_godot.rst

 You can also create console games with it, although you either need strong programming skills or a developer to port the game for you.

-.. note:: The Godot team can't provide an open source console export due to the
+.. note:: The Godot team can't provide an open-source console export due to the
           licensing terms imposed by console manufacturers.
 Regardless of the engine you use, though, releasing games on consoles is always a lot of work.
 You can read more on that here: :ref:`doc_consoles`.